permasigner/permasigner/README.md

 # How does it work?
 In iOS 14.0-14.8.1, there is a bug where CoreTrust will allow any root certificate.

     - Although the bug exists on iOS 15.0-15.4.1, it can not be abused since you need to be jailbroken at first to place the app in the /Applications folder.

     - This bug does not exist on anything older than iOS 14.

 This script makes a deb file for you based on an IPA.
 Tested only with Taurine, but should work with many others.

+Based on the [resign_taurine branch of CoreTrustDemo](https://github.com/zhuowei/CoreTrustDemo/tree/resign_taurine), please note that certificates are not copyrightable.

 **Note:** unc0ver will probably fail to jailbreak.
 It works for some people but not everyone.